stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 <br>
 ### Finding A Good Value For k <a name="kmeans-k-value"></a>

 At this point here, our data is ready to be fed into the k-means clustering algorithm.
-Before that however, we want to understand what number of clusters we want the data split into.
+Before that however, we want to understand "k" - number of clusters into which the data should be split.

-In the world of unsupervised learning, there is no *right or wrong* value for this - it really depends on the data you are dealing with, as well as the unique scenario you're utilising the algorithm for.
-From our client, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.
+In the world of unsupervised learning, there is no *right or wrong* value for this - it really depends on the data you are dealing with as well as the unique scenario for which you're utilizing the algorithm.
+For our client, having a very high number of clusters might not be appropriate, as it would be too hard to understand the nuance of each to apply the right strategies.

-Finding the "right" value for k, can feel more like art than science, but there are some data driven approaches that can help us!
+Finding the "right" value for k, can feel more like art than science, but there are some data-driven approaches that can help us!

-The approach we will utilise here is known as *Within Cluster Sum of Squares (WCSS)* which measures the sum of the squared euclidean distances that data points lie from their closest centroid.
+The approach we will utilize here is known as *Within Cluster Sum of Squares (WCSS)*, which measures the sum of the squared Euclidean distances that data points lie from their closest centroid.
 WCSS can help us understand the point where adding *more clusters* provides little extra benefit in terms of separating our data.

-By default, the k-means algorithm within scikit-learn will use k = 8 meaning that it will look to split the data into eight distinct clusters.
-We want to find a better value that fits our data, and our task!
+By default, the k-means algorithm within scikit-learn will use k = 8, meaning that it will look to split the data into eight distinct clusters.
+We want to find a better value that fits our data and our task!

-In the code below we will test multiple values for k, and plot how this WCSS metric changes.
-As we increase the value for k (in other words, as we increase the number or centroids or clusters) the WCSS value will always decrease.
+In the code below, we will test multiple values for k and plot how this WCSS metric changes.
+As we increase the value for k (in other words, as we increase the number or centroids or clusters), the WCSS value will always decrease.
 However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point where this decrease is quite prominent *before* this point of diminishing returns.

 ```python
 # set up range for search, and empty list to append wcss scores to
 k_values = list(range(1,10))
 wcss_list = []